leonardonelson91/banking-app/README.md

 **Services (PostgreSQL Database, Redis Cache, RabbitMQ)**

-Open a new terminal window and run the follwing commands:
+Open a new terminal window and run the following commands:

 ```sh
 $ cd scripts